trackship/trackship-for-woocommerce/readme.txt

 No. You can fully test out TrackShip and all the features with the free trial Trackers without adding a credit card.
 It is completely up to you if you would like to carry on using TrackShip after your trial has ended).

 == Changelog ==
+= 1.4.6 - 2022-11-18 =
+* Enhancement - TrackShip customizer design improved
+* Enhancement - TrackShip Tracking page design improved
+* Enhancement - SMS opt/out option added in the notifications in the Tracking Page
+* Dev - Item  in this Shipment tab removed if Order is not Tracking per Item
+* Fix - Fix the Invalid shipment status issue in Tracking Page
+* Enhancement - New Tracking link added
+* Dev - Design improved for the get Shipment status button in the Order admin
+* Dev - Translation updated
+* Dev - Tested with WP 6.1.1
+* Dev - Tested with WC 7.1.0

 = 1.4.5 - 2022-09-26 =
 * Fix - Fix the variation product image issue in Tracking Page
 * Dev - Get shipment status notice on all pages of TrackShip